Everyone in sales has a leaking funnel.

 Late Stage funnel leakage

-What about deals that leak from the funnel at late Stages in the sales cycle?
+What about deals leaking from the funnel at late Stages in the sales cycle?

-Opportunities that leak from the funnel at late stages waste time, energy and resources and they drain morale.
+Opportunities leaking from the funnel at late stages waste time, energy and resources and drain morale.

 2. Determine where the funnel is leaking